Teenager 'fighting for his life' after 'serious' Bedfont bike crash

 The driver of the car stopped at the scene of the crash and no arrests have been made.

-Police have launched an appeal for information following the incident and urge anyone who have had witnessed the crash to contact them.
+Police have launched an appeal for information following the incident and urge anyone who witnessed the crash to contact them.

 Anyone with information is asked to call Merton Traffic Garage on 0208 543 5157.